Professional skills in a resume: examples of skills and knowledge. Examples of professional skills and abilities in a resume

 • solutions to personal growth problems;

-The selection of candidates begins with the assessment of the resume.
-If you want to be scheduled for an interview, then list your basic skills, not hoping that a couple of general phrases will be enough.
-You can see an example of professional knowledge for a sysadmin resume to understand what needs to be specified.
+The selection of candidates begins with resume assessment.
+If you want to get an interview, then indicate your main skills, without hoping that a couple of general phrases will be enough.
+You can look at an example of professional knowledge for a system administrator resume to understand what to include.
 The following skills can be distinguished:

-• practical experience in laying and diagnosing networks;
+• practical experience in installing and diagnosing networks;

 • providing technical support and working with clients;

-• experience with servers, their installation and setting for specific tasks;
+• experience working with servers, installing them and configuring them for specific tasks;

 • monitoring the operation of systems;

-• risk planning and development of IT structure recovery schemes;
+• risk planning and development of IT structure restoration schemes;

 • ability to work with Windows programs;